oh-lang/oh/wishlist.md

 or need to use `@Named` on some of them. maybe we see if there's an issue when compiling the generics and then complain at compile time.

-Similar to the non-generic case, if the `Variable_case` identifier matches the `type_case` type of a generic, then it's a default-named argument.
+Similar to the non-generic case, if the `variable_case` identifier matches the `type_case_` type of a generic, then it's a default-named argument.
 For example, `My_type; ~my_type` or `T: ~t`.
 There is a shorthand for this which is more idiomatic: `~My_type;` or `~T`.
 Here is a complete example: